j2labs/brubeck/README.md

 A class structure let's me easily attach state to the request while providing functions or Mixins for processing the request.
 One mixin might add a ._attribute1 and a follow up function can check if that value exists.

 State *could* be maintained otherwise too.
-If that's the case, the decorator approach is likely for you.
+If that's your cup of tea, the decorator approach is likely for you.

 Auth and templates are good examples of how to extend your `MessageHandler` instances.